InsightsByIvy/etherex-adoption-analysis/README.md

 Contract ABIs Not Fully Integrated
 Without the ABI, we can only access general log metadata (block time, tx hash, event name).
 Calculating USD value of swaps, fee payouts, or token transfers is impossible until ABI decoding is complete.
+Challenges with Etherex:
+Very Recent Launch - Limited historical data (only ~28 days in our database).
+Etherex Dune tables don’t provide USD amounts because the logs are not decoded.
+Sustainability Questions - Recent growth may be unsustainable

 Workarounds Implemented
 Event Counting Instead of Volume.
 For fee-related charts, we track the number of FeesCollected events and unique collectors.
 This provides a proxy metric for activity, even without numeric fee amounts.